 • My kids can both navigate a city like a boss.

-• And research their destination, so now they create their own itineraries.
+• And research their destination, so now they create their own personal itineraries.

 • Children learn things they cannot learn in school or at home.